Con Maffie: Retirement

 Maffie retired as a musician in 1951 to operate a property management company for his family's real estate holdings.
-He moved to Palm Springs, California when his mother died and he was soon asked to be organist for his church there.
-He then added services for Catholic and Scientist congregations, and began an active role in teaching.
+After his mother died, he moved to Palm Springs, California, and he was soon asked to be organist for his church there.
+He then added services for Catholic and Scientist congregations and began an active role in teaching.
 A friend who owned a music store then asked him to create a radio program with his store as sponsor, so in 1958 he began a radio show over station KCMJ in Palm Springs, which was broadcast from his house on a Hammond organ.

 He moved with his family to Phoenix in 1969, stayed for three years, then moved to La Jolla, California.
 In the 1970s he would spend several months a year in Honolulu giving organ concerts.
 He suffered his first heart attack in 1974 while at a church conference at the Asilomar Conference Grounds.
 He died of a heart attack on July 22, 1977.

 Performance style

-Jesse Crawford considered him "one of the greatest ballad organists."
+Jesse Crawford considered him "one of the greatest ballad organists".
 Maffie also composed music, including the theme for House Party.